spark-86/trust-archi/public/md/root.md

 -   [Genesis Clock](./genesis-clock) — how Genesis Time works, and how to compute it
 -   [R⬢ (Rhex) Format](./rhex-format) — the canonical record format used across all systems
 -   [Scope and Truth](./scope-and-truth) — how nested authority works
+-   [Thinking in R⬢](./thinking-in-rhex) — how to think like a Rhex engineer

 ### 🔐 Identity + Signing

+-   [Goodbye Zero Trust](./goodbye-zero-trust) - How the ledger brings the end to the zero trust model
+-   [Importance of SelfID](./importance-of-selfid) — why SelfID is the future of identity
 -   [SelfID](./selfid) — sovereign identity on the ledger
 -   [Hodo Trust](./hodo-trust) — the ethical foundation of the system
 -   [Manifesto](./manifesto) — why this was created, and who it's for